 Australian Labradoodles are rich with history dating back to 1989.
 There are many reasons to select an Australian Labradoodle such as their being allergy-friendly and the fact that the ALAA requires thorough genetic testing of all of their registered breeding stock.
 You can read about many of the benefits of purchasing an Australian Labradoodle on our blog.

-We have been breeding Australian Labradoodles for eight years now!
+We have been breeding Doodles in 2011.
 You can read all about our history and why we were moved to begin breeding these special dogs on our Biography page.